annotation/stam/README.md

 an annotation tree: it removes the risk of acyclic references and in doing so it makes a lot of computations easier.

-The fact that higher-order annotations only points in one direction does not imply you can't follow the links in the reverse direction during search.
-This is accomplished by the various reverse indices in STAM.
+The fact that higher-order annotations only point in one direction does not imply you can't follow the links in the reverse direction during search.
+This is accomplished by the various reverse indices in STAM and a core feature.

 ## Relation to other data models & motivations